OmkarBarge/Data-Science-Capstone-Project/README.md

 # Data-Science-Capstone-Project

-Repo contains used car price prediction.
+Repo contains used car price prediction by Testbook.